IDP-Forge/API-v1/README.md

 IDPForge stands for "Identity Provider Forge".
 It's an OAuth2/OpenID Connect implementation based on Laravel.

 Laravel is used for API layer only while presentation is separate.

+## Install & use

+Todo - this project is under development